-Monday-Friday 7:30 am - 8:45 am (September-June)
+Monday-Friday 7:30 am - 8:45 am (September-June) Morning care will not be offered on vacation programming days for all programs.

 \All school programs end at 5 pm on Fridays from September through mid-November, and mid-March through June.
-All school programs end at 4 pm on Fridays from mid-November through mid-March, in observance of Shabbat.
+All school programs end at 3:30 pm on Fridays from mid-November through mid-March, in observance of Shabbat.

-The extended day program tuition (8:45 am - 5 pm) for the 2s, 3s and 4s programs does not include vacation camp dates.
+The extended day program tuition (8:45 am - 5 pm) for the 2s, 3s and 4s programs does not include vacation programming dates.
 If this program becomes available, registration and payment will be collected separately.